 Venini Blue Pendant Lamp

-Materials: Hand blown crystal Murano glass.
+Materials: Hand blown crystal Murano glass in a bell form.
 Clear blue on the outside, white on the inside (incamiciato).

 Cord Length: 80 cm / 31.49”

 Electricity: 1 light bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but preferably a white/opaque light bulb.

 Designer: Massimo Vignelli (1931-2014).

 Other versions: This Venini blue pendant lamp exists in several colours: red, blue, yellow, grey, green…

 This hand blown blue pendant lamp was designed in the late 50’s, early in Massimo Vignelli’s career, when he lived in Venice.
 The lamp is made by Venini, one of the most outstanding art glass companies on Murano.